Why Do Rabbits Thump?

 Why Do Male Rabbits Thump?

-Also, male rabbits may thump as a way of exhibiting territorial dominance over other rabbits and animals.
+Also, male rabbits may thump to exhibit territorial dominance over other rabbits and animals.

 Male bunnies also thump to get the attention of the female or doe when they’re in the mood to mate.